 CATEGORY column to add it to Visible columns.
 You’ll see a new column,

-By clicking on an ID column and selecting view data, you can check to see which tables are connected to that data.
+By clicking on a value in an ID column and selecting View details, you can check to see which tables are connected to that data.
 For example, from the

 As shown in figure 3, when viewing the

 We’ll dig into keys below, but first let’s take a look at an explicit join.